 The department hosts a holiday party at the end of each fall semester and a spring gala at the end of each spring semester.
 Additionally, GMA hosts a fall tailgate in front of Little Hall on the Saturday of a football game and a spring picnic at the beautiful Lake Wauburg.
 The SIAM Gators hold a potluck social each semester.

-The menu to the left has links to the chapters of this guide.
+The menu to the left in the section titled “Grad Guide” has links to the chapters of this guide.
 We invite you to visit and revisit the guide as you move through our program.

 (Credit for creation of these pages is due to Jean Larson, our former graduate coordinator.)